OpenTermsArchive/docs/content/terms/reference/built-in-filters.md

 # Built-in filters

-This reference documentation details all available built-in filters that can be used to avoid noise in the terms content.
+This reference details all available built-in [filters]({{< relref "terms/explanation/filters" >}}) that can be applied to avoid noise in versions.

-## Filters

 {{< refItem
     name="removeQueryParams"
-    description="Removes specified query parameters from URLs in links and images within the terms content"
+    description="Removes specified query parameters from URLs in links and images."
 >}}

 ```json